web3/web3.js/docs/docs/guides/smart_contracts/erc-transfer_with-EIP-1559.md

 Here is a high-level overview of the steps we will be taking in this tutorial:

-1. Setting up
+1. Setting up.
-2. Get current base fee from the network
+2. Get current base fee from the network.
 3. Set max priority fee.
-4. Construct the transaction object
+4. Construct the transaction object.
-5. Sign and send the transaction to the RPC provider
+5. Sign and send the transaction to the RPC provider.
+6. Catch errors if any.
 Before we start writing and deploying our contract, we need to set up our environment.
 For that, we need to install the following:

 1. Node.js - Node.js is a JavaScript runtime environment that allows you to run JavaScript on the server-side.
 You can download it from https://nodejs.org/en/download/

 2. npm - Node Package Manager is used to publish and install packages to and from the public npm registry or a private npm registry.
 Here is how to install it https://docs.npmjs.com/downloading-and-installing-node-js-and-npm.
 (Alternatively, you can use yarn instead of npm https://classic.yarnpkg.com/lang/en/docs/getting-started/)

-# Getting started
+## Getting started

-Here we initialize Web3 and set an RPC url inside `const Url;` , add our private key in the `const privateKey;` , then we specify the erc20 token inside the
+Here we initialize Web3 and set an RPC url inside `const url;` , add our private key in the `const privateKey;` , then we specify the erc20 token inside the
  `const tokenAdress;`

+There are two languages the demo is written in, typescript and javascript, typescript has `transferWithEIP1559(amountToTransfer: string): Promise<void> ` function and javascript has`async function transferWithEIP1559()` function. in typescript we have explicitly defined the type for the transaction object.
+Refer the tabs below.with specific type of parameters `amountToTransfer: string` and a defined return type `Promise<void>`.

 Inside the `async function transferWithEIP1559()`, we initialize a provider, then add account and get the current base fee from the network to store it inside of
 `const gasPrice;` , next we set the maximum priority fee we are willing to allocate inside  `const maxPriorityFeePerGas;`, to do this we make use of utils package of web3.js, which is imported at the top.